HomeArticlesGuideCar Buying Guide

 Once you have your on-road budget and down payment plan, model the loan before you enter a dealership's finance office.

-Down payment: Aim for 20–30% of on-road price.
-A higher down payment has two benefits: it reduces the loan amount (and therefore total interest paid), and it signals financial discipline to the lender, which can sometimes help you negotiate a better rate.
-On a ₹12 lakh on-road price, a 25% down payment means a ₹9 lakh loan — not ₹12 lakh.
+Down payment: Aim for 20-30% of on-road price.
+A higher down payment does two things: it reduces the loan amount (and therefore total interest paid), and it signals financial discipline to the lender, which can sometimes help you negotiate a better rate.
+On a ₹12 lakh on-road price, a 25% down payment means a ₹9 lakh loan, not ₹12 lakh.

 Interest rates in 2026: